Trip Planning for Cooke City Area

 Partly Cloudy

-Saturday: Sunny, with a high near 38.
-East wind 6 to 11 mph becoming west in the afternoon.
+Monday: Sunny, with a high near 42.
+Light west wind increasing to 5 to 9 mph in the morning.

 Sunny